torvalds/linux/Documentation/networking/bonding.rst

 querying the device's MII registers, or by making an ethtool query to the device.

-If the use_carrier module parameter is 1 (the default value), then the MII monitor will rely on the driver for carrier state information (via the netif_carrier subsystem).
-As explained in the use_carrier parameter information, above, if the MII monitor fails to detect carrier loss on the device (e.g., when the cable is physically disconnected), it may be that the driver does not support netif_carrier.
+The MII monitor relies on the driver for carrier state information (via the netif_carrier subsystem).

-If use_carrier is 0, then the MII monitor will first query the device's (via ioctl) MII registers and check the link state.
-If that request fails (not just that it returns carrier down), then the MII monitor will make an ethtool ETHTOOL_GLINK request to attempt to obtain the same information.
-If both methods fail (i.e., the driver either does not support or had some error in processing both the MII register and ethtool requests), then the MII monitor will assume the link is up.

 8. Potential Sources of Trouble
 ===============================